Twitter algorithms amplify conservative content more than that of the political left, researchers find

-“Our results reveal a remarkably consistent trend: In 6 out of 7 countries studied, the mainstream political right enjoys higher algorithmic amplification than the mainstream political left,” researchers said in a 27-page report.
+“Our results reveal a remarkably consistent trend: In 6 out of 7 countries studied, the mainstream political right enjoys higher algorithmic amplification than the mainstream political left,” the researchers said in a 27-page report.

 The research is months in the making, part of Twitter’s promise to evaluate the underpinnings of its platform after the company was criticized for its role in the Jan.
-6 Insurrection.
-In the weeks leading up to the riot, conspiracy theories and false claims about President Biden’s victory in the election had been swamping the site.
-It was through tweets that Trump directed his supporters to storm the Capitol and overturn his electoral defeat.
+6 insurrection at the Capitol.
+In the weeks leading up to the riot, groundless theories and false claims about Joe Biden’s victory in the 2020 election swamped the site.
+Critics say President Donald Trump used the platform to stoke the anger of his supporters by claiming the election was “rigged.”

 On Jan.
-8, Trump was permanently banned from the platform due to risk of “further incitement of violence” from his tweets, Twitter said.
+8, Trump was permanently banned from the platform because of the risk of “further incitement of violence” from his tweets, Twitter said.
 Unlike Trump’s ban from Facebook and YouTube, Twitter’s decision is permanent.

-In response to concerns about the far-reaching impacts of its platform, Twitter in April announced its “Responsible Machine Learning Initiative,” driven by its Machine Learning ethics, transparency and accountability team, or META, aimed at studying the “unintentional harms” caused by its product and making those findings public.
+In response to concerns about the far-reaching impacts of its platform, Twitter in April announced its “Responsible Machine Learning Initiative,” driven by its ML Ethics, Transparency and Accountability (META) team, aimed at studying the “unintentional harms” caused by its product and making those findings public.

 “When Twitter uses ML, it can impact hundreds of millions of Tweets per day,” the company said in a blog post announcing the effort.
 “Sometimes, the way a system was designed to help could start to behave differently than was intended.
 These subtle shifts can then start to impact the people using Twitter.”

-In a blog post Thursday, Rumman Chowdhury, the head of Twitters’s machine-learning ethics team, said that researchers set out to determine whether some political groups or news outlets were amplified more than others.
-While this study concluded the answer is yes, figuring out why is the much bigger challenge.
+In a blog post Thursday, Rumman Chowdhury, the head of Twitter’s META team, said that researchers set out to determine whether some political groups or news outlets were amplified more than others.
+While this study concluded that the answer is yes, figuring out why is the much bigger challenge.

 Like all recommendation engines, Twitter’s algorithms aim to maximize engagement.
-Though the process of constant, kaleidoscopic trial-and-error, the algorithms have concluded that right-leaning content generates more engagement than that of left-leaning.
-But explaining why has far more to do with human nature — the way that people engage with ideas they do or don’t agree with — than it does with coding.
+Though a process of constant, kaleidoscopic trial-and-error, the algorithms have concluded that right-leaning content generates more engagement than left-leaning content.
+But explaining why has far more to do with human nature — and the way people engage with ideas they do or don’t agree with — than it does with coding.

-The dynamic is not unique to Twitter: Though artificial intelligence is widely deployed in daily life, powering everything from medical software to social media feeds to facial recognition, machine learning models often are referred to as “black boxes” given how difficult it is to interpret their decision-making processes.
-It’s so challenging that there is a vast field of industry and research and funding efforts dedicated to making AI more “explainable.”
+The dynamic is not unique to Twitter: Though artificial intelligence is widely deployed in daily life, powering such applications as medical software, social media feeds and facial recognition, machine learning models often are referred to as “black boxes” given how difficult it is to interpret their decision-making processes.
+It’s so challenging that there is a vast field of industry research and funding efforts dedicated to making AI more “explainable.”

 Chowdhury said the team would embark on “root cause analysis” to determine what changes, if any, are necessary to “reduce adverse impacts” from the home timeline algorithm.
-Twitter is sharing the research with outsiders and making aggregated data sets available for third party researchers who want to reproduce the META team’s findings.
+Twitter is sharing the research with outsiders and making aggregated data sets available for third-party researchers who want to reproduce the META team’s findings.

 The research is part of the company’s efforts to make its internal data more accessible to outside sources, a move that could put pressure on other social media platforms like Facebook — which has garnered criticism for its refusal to share its own evaluations with the public — to ramp up transparency.